What We Do

 To accomplish our dual mission of investor protection and market integrity, FINRA performs the following activities every day:

 FINRA's mission is to safeguard the investing public against fraud and bad practices.
 We pursue that mission by writing and enforcing rules and regulations for every single brokerage firm and broker in the United States, and by examining broker-dealers for compliance with our own rules, federal securities laws and rules of the Municipal Securities Rulemaking Board.

 All brokers must be licensed and registered by FINRA, pass our qualification exams and satisfy continuing education requirements.

 Every day, hundreds of professionally trained FINRA financial examiners are in the field taking a close look at the way brokers operate, with a focus on the greatest risks to the markets and investors.
 We conduct routine examinations, as well as inquiries based on investor complaints and suspicious activity.
 And we review all broker advertisements, websites, sales brochures and other communications to make sure brokers present information in a fair and balanced manner.

-Every year, FINRA reviews more than 100,000 individual advertisements and communications from firms to investors.
+Every year, FINRA reviews about 100,000 individual advertisements and communications from firms to investors.

 2. Discipline those who break the rules